 It might not look pretty, but think of it as a vessel for many culinary possibilities!
 If you don’t use all the seitan right away, put it into a container and cover it with the leftover broth.
 It should keep in the fridge for a week, though I’ve definitely kept mine in there for 10 days with no problem.
 Seitan ready for storage and extra reserved broth:

-If my broth tastes good (this time I used some vegan chicken broth powder I made myself = yes), you can save it and use it for soups!
+If my broth tastes good (this time I used some vegan chicken broth powder I made myself = yes), you can save it and use it for soups, or turn it into gravy.

 Now what to do with your wheat meat?!
 I often fry mine up with some olive oil and Italian seasonings.
 You can put it on top of pizza or spaghetti like this.
 In fact, I literally just ate some of this very batch as such!